 The benefit of the enhanced remote is you can point it anywhere and use it.
 In comparison, the infrared remote has to be pointed at the Roku module in a clear line of sight.
 If you are experiencing an issue with an infrared remote, try changing your batteries.
-In case of enhanced remote, follow the steps below.
+In the case of enhanced remote, follow the steps below.

 What are the Causes?

-Here are some of the most common causes why the volume doesn’t work from your Roku remote.
+Here are some of the most common causes of why the volume doesn’t work from your Roku remote.

 |Bad Software Update||The 10th software update was known to break the volumes module.|

 |Internal modules in error state||There are also cases where the internal modules in your Roku remote are in an error state.
 When this is the case, they don't communicate properly and hence issues like this one arise.|